toza-mimoza/toza-mimoza/README.md

-- 👋 Hi, I’m @toza-mimoza, you can call me Toza.
+- 👋 Hi, I’m @toza-mimoza, nickname Toza.
-- 👀 I’m interested in Data Science, sensor networks and web development.
+- 👀 I’m interested in general Java and Python programming, building awesome intelligent assistants in Rasa, data science and web development.
-- 🌱 I’m currently learning how to build simple yet powerful neural networks in Jupyter Notebooks using Python.
+- 🌱 I’m currently writing my Bachelor's thesis ...✍️✍️✍️

 <!---
 toza-mimoza/toza-mimoza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.